 Responsibilities of Students: TAs may be assigned a variety of tasks, including leading discussion groups, developing and grading assignments, preparing and grading tests, assembling reading materials and bibliographies, holding office hours, or preparing a guest lecture.
 TAs with 25% appointments are expected to devote approximately 110 (varies based on minimum required for fee remissions) hours per quarter to these endeavors.
-TAs are expected to be enrolled in Independent Study (SW 375, 2 units) during the quarter they are working to reflect the learning that is expected and the mentoring that the faculty are expected to provide them.
+TAs may enroll in Independent Study (SW 375, 2 units) during the quarter they are working to reflect the learning that is expected and the mentoring that the faculty are expected to provide them.
+The 2 units associated with a 375 enrollment must be in addition to the required 12 units to maintain eligibility.